 Vertex, in this case, means “the top of the head”, and it may be inferred from the trial details that the researchers behind it do not, perhaps, see much promise in the drug at restoring a thinning hairline.
 In men with Male Pattern Baldness, the two places most commonly affected are the crown/vertex and also the hairline, which is why Male Hair Loss treatment typically involves the use of two separate products to tackle the shedding.

-The current market-leading product that is licensed by the MHRA in the UK and the FDA in the US to tackle vertex thinning is finasteride 1mg.
+The only oral male pattern hair loss solution currently licensed by the MHRA in the UK and approved by the FDA in the US is finasteride 1mg.
 It would appear that Allergan’s setipiprant is being developed to go up against this.

 One immediate drawback – at least based on current information – is that the setipiprant being administered in the Allergan trial appears to be a drug that is taken twice daily, as opposed to the once-daily finasteride.
 This automatically puts it at something of a disadvantage, because remembering to take pills is a common issue with any medical regime.